@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 First published on June 27, 2016

 I thought Martin would be a 32-year-old man who travels the world and does crazy stuff, but I was wrong.
-Martin Fodor is a 47 years old Slovák who works for the World Bank as a Senior Environmental Specialist.
-I wondered why an environmental expert would want to swim 8.4 kilometers across a lake – so I asked him, and he replied, “it’s a beautiful thing, and how many times do you get to swim a crater lake?
+Martin Fodor is a 47-year-old Slovak who works for the World Bank as a Senior Environmental Specialist.
+I wondered why an environmental expert would want to swim 8.4 kilometers across a lake – so I asked him, and he replied, “It’s a beautiful thing, and how many times do you get to swim a crater lake?
 It’s clean too.”

 Lake Bosomtwe is a natural lake located southeast of Kumasi and formed by a meteorite strike over a million years ago.
-Swimming or taking a boat ride on the lake is like riding in a big bath basin.
+Swimming or taking a boat ride on the lake is like riding in a big bathtub.
 But this time, you are surrounded by mountains and hills.
 The lake is in the middle of many villages, with very welcoming people and beautiful resorts, hotels, a ranch, and bars – Paradise Resort, The Green Ranch, Cocoa Village Guesthouse, and Destiny Bar.

 Though Martin’s swim across the lake was for personal fulfillment and to promote tourism, he tried to do it professionally.
 He adhered to the rules of marathon swimming, from standard equipment to swim rules.
 I guess the perfectionist in him won’t allow for a haphazard job.